chinmaynema/chinmaynema.github.io/_posts/2021-04-11-Kasol-Chalal-Tosh.md

 **Things I didn't do:**

-- Malana: it is a ~5km trek from the Jari town mystical village!
-Its
+- Malana: it is a ~4km trek from the Jari town to this mystical village!
+It's the hash capital, renowned for Malana Cream, and it's people are believed to be true descendants of the Greek (Alexander the Great).
+Outsiders are not allowed to touch anyone there.
+It is a truly different experience, and is definitely on my list for the next time
-- Kheerganga trek: it is ~7kms from Tosh and it is recommended to hire a guide and stay at the peak.
+- Kheerganga trek: it is ~7kms from Tosh and it is recommended to hire a guide and stay at the peak overnight.
 There is a hot water spring at the top
-- Malana:
-- Kasol: Moonlight cafe,
+- Kasol cafes: Moon Dance, Turquiose Kasol and The Evergreen
 - Chalal: psychedelic party
-- Tosh:
+- Tosh cafes: Third Eye, Nomads, Paradise

 ## Tips and Resources
 - Stay away from crowd, homestays